import torch

 # Example usage

-= setup_controlnet_pipeline("openpose")
+pipe = setup_controlnet_pipeline("openpose")

-pipe = "a robot dancing, futuristic style, neon lighting"
+prompt = "a robot dancing, futuristic style, neon lighting"

 Depth maps provide 3D structure control for more realistic spatial relationships.